 While these mummies from Chelsea’s Messy Apron are nowhere near as opulent as King Tut’s tomb, they are sure to satisfy any chocolate fan.
 To make them, cover brownie bark with melted white chocolate as the base of the gauze layers.
-Once it’s all hardened, pipe some other bandages with white chocolate and add a couple of eyes.
+Once it’s all hardened, add more piping with white chocolate and top off with a couple of eyes.
 These mummies aren’t resting—they’re ready to party.

 Dark Chocolate Cat Cookies

 Whoever said to watch out for black cats crossing your path never tried these cookies from Sugar Salted.
-The dark chocolate–dipped sugar cookies combined with festive sprinkles and candy eyes will be adored by cat lovers and haters alike.
+The dark chocolate-dipped sugar cookies combined with festive sprinkles and candy eyes will be adored by all the guests.
 Just be sure to pick out the purrfect cookie cutter.

 Monster Rice Krispies Treats

-These little Rice Krispies monsters can be as minimalist or complicated as you’d like to make them.
+These little Rice Krispies monsters can be as minimalistic or complicated as you’d like to make them.
 The recipe from Chelsea’s Messy Apron says to dip premade Rice Krispies treats into colored melted chocolate and add candy eyeballs and some sprinkles.
 They might even look like your favorite monster from Monsters, Inc.